SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/SymbolPalette/ShowToolTip/README.md

 #Symbol Palette Sample

-This sample demonstrates how to to get notification when a symbol is selected.
+This sample demonstrates How to enable or disable the default tooltip for shapes in the Symbol Palette.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/symbolpalette?theme=fluent